 I use the total line as a proxy for what kind of game Vegas thinks it is going to be.
 Effectively I am trying to tap what we think the game script is going to be going into the game.
 If we think it is going to be a high-scoring game, then this forces one or both teams to rely on a more run-heavy script to keep the opposing offense off the field.
 I include the difference between the defensive team’s passing EPA per game and the pass catcher team’s passing EPA per game.
 Effectively I am trying to adjust for how much better the opposing team’s defense is playing going into the matchup.
 I also include weather and surface as potential confounders.
 If it is windy and rainy and it is outdoors we are probably not going to see a ton of passes because the ball is harder to throw and catch.
 I also include whether it is a division game to capture a team’s familiarity with each other.

 The post-2018 indicator probably deserves a little more exposition.
 In 2018, the NFL introduced a series of new rules, in part, to promote passing.
 The big change was a revision to the catch rules to try to eliminate some notably controversial calls.
 A catch happens when a receiver establishes themselves in bounds and performs a “football move.”
 Additionally, the ball is allowed to move if it is in the receiver’s control.
-In the clip below Brandon Aiyuk makes a great catch where the ball moves during the play.
+At around 3:05 in the clip Brandon Aiyuk makes a great catch where the ball moves during the play.
 Before 2018 this likely would have been ruled an incomplete catch and the 49ers would have likely kicked a field goal.

 To model time, I make use of Hilbert Space Gaussian Processes (HSGP).
 Most of the textbook definitions of a Gaussian Process (GP) start with the idea that this is a wholly uninformative name.
 Effectively, a Gaussian process is a collection of random variables where any finite subset has a Gaussian distribution.
 It is effectively just an infinite vector a.k.a a function where we are going to place a prior over.
 Generally, Gaussian processes are used to model time or space or both.
 Mathematically, this involves a lot of matrix inversion to get the posterior covariance.
 What this means practically is that the execution is \(O(n^3)\) to get a sense of what that means, I plotted how long it would take to fit a single Gaussian process.
 Game level NFL data is not necessarily all that big but there are about 2080 games in the nflreadr database, without including the play-by-play data where we are including data from just about every wide receiver to take a snap.
 To get around having to wait 30+ hours to fit a model we can use a lower level approximation of GP known as a HSGP.
 We are using an approximation of a GP where we use basis to capture the wiggliness of the function while basically converting everything from a matrix inversion to matrix multiplication which is a much faster operation.